arpit15/arpit15/README.md

 ### Hi there, I am Arpit 👋
 and I am a full-stack :robot: Roboticist  and AI researcher with a strong passion for Physics-based rendering.
 Broadly, I am interested in :mechanical_arm: robotic manipulation and Machine Learning.

+* I work at Dexterity as a Robotics Engineer focusing on GPU-first Reinforcement Learning and accelerated inference.
-* As a Ph.D. candidate at [Carnegie Mellon University](https://www.cs.cmu.edu/), I work at the intersection of Tactile sensing, robotic simulation and physics-based rendering.
+* In my Ph.D. at [Carnegie Mellon University](https://www.cs.cmu.edu/), I worked at the intersection of Tactile sensing, robotic simulation and physics-based rendering.
 * Prior to joining Ph.D. program, I was a Research & Development Enginner at Nvidia working on Simulation Technology team.
 I worked on Sim2Real transfer techniques for robotic manipulation and quadruped robot.

-If you are interested in more details about my publications, check out [my website](https://www.andrew.cmu.edu/user/arpita1/)!
+If you are interested in more details about my publications, check out [my website](arpit15.github.io)!
 If you like to get in touch feel free to say hi here or on [Twitter](https://twitter.com/Arpit7t).
 <!--
 **arpit15/arpit15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.